williamnixon20/kantinjujur-next20/README.md

 User don't need to get a URL of their picture first, they can just attach their pics directly in the form.
 Our backend will upload the picture to AWS store the image link in DB.
 #### Validation
 User friendly form, with tight validation.
 Backend also provides quite a tight validation requirement.
+#### Responsive Design
+The frontend will change it's layout depending on the user's screen size, allowing pleasant interaction to users on various screen sizes.

 ## Framework Credits
 This project couldn't have been possible without Next.js, Tailwind, and modules like react-hook-form, hot-toast, JWT, bcrypt, and much more <3